 The Nursing Program enters advanced placement LPN-RN applicants into cohorts utilizing a program-ready list (waitlist).
 Complete applications are placed on the waitlist in the order in which they are received.

-Graduates of BTC's Practical Nursing Progam will receive priority for applications received by each sorting date.
+Graduates of BTC's Practical Nursing Program will receive priority for applications received by each sorting date.

 LPN-RN DTA Program Admissions Checklist